GoogleCloudPlatform/datashare-toolkit/client/README.md

 #### Pub/Sub Publisher
 Open a terminal and run the following command.
 Specify the GOOGLE_APPLICATION_CREDENTIALS, PROJECT_ID, TOPIC_NAME, multicast address and interface name.
 The publisher requires ADC by mounting your GOOGLE_APPLICATION_CREDENTIALS json file created above.
 This is only for demo purposes.
-_Note_ For localhost, *lo0*, you would use the reserved 224.0.0/24 subnet block

     docker run -it --rm --name publisher -e GOOGLE_APPLICATION_CREDENTIALS=/tmp/key.json -v ${PWD}/${GOOGLE_APPLICATION_CREDENTIALS}:/tmp/key.json gcr.io/chrispage-dev/cdmc:dev multicast publish -p ${PROJECT_ID} -t ${TOPIC_NAME} -a 239.0.0.1:9999 -i eth0 -v